SimonCanJer/int-test/Readme.md

 - For big amounts of data, the best model is when a scheduler service, which is updated with new versions of file, sends updates to services way of message queue( as Kafka).
 The data are inserted/removed to a K-V or relational  database.
 Removed entries must be  removed from cache.

 ##     Project reorganization
-- really project must be divided by modules, where all the buisness part (as interfaces, entities) must be in separated modules.
+- really project must be divided by modules, where all the buisness part (as interfaces, entities) must be in a separated modulee.
 - Spring inherent staff must be in modules, which depends on business layers.

 ##      Resources required for scalable, load ballanced and independent microservide implementation and test: